nobidev/cilium/Documentation/helm-values.rst

      - Experimental support for using Hubble Timescape with clustermesh.
 If enabled, all flow log will be sent to the ``primary`` Timescape instance.
      - object
      - ``{"primary":{"createNamespace":false,"id":0,"namespace":""}}``
-   * - :spelling:ignore:`hubble.timescape.ingester.k8sImporter.enabled`
-     - Whether to enable the k8s event watcher for the K8s Importer.
-When enabled, this effectively replaces the K8sExporter deployment.
-If both ``.hubble.timescape.ingester.k8sImporter.enabled`` and ``.hubble.timescape.useStreamAPI`` are true, vector will not be deployed.
-     - bool
-     - ``true``
    * - :spelling:ignore:`hubble.timescape.ingester.k8sImporter.flushInterval`
      - The interval at which the K8s Importer should flush k8s events to the database.
      - string